How to break up in 3 steps when you want to leave a relationship

 - Do not become defensive - there's no place for defensiveness in any case.
 Stay as calm as you can, regardless of your partner's reaction.

 The latter leaves the door open for your partner or spouse to keep fighting for the survival of your relationship or marriage (and who would blame them).
-It would lead to heart-wrenching discussions, pleas and promises.
+It would lead to false hope, heart-wrenching discussions, pleas and promises.
+You've got to be clear about- and set- boundaries.
+Let them be clear this is your final decision.

 For more about all of this, see my page How to End a Long-Term Relationship.